2018ik/2018ik.github.io/_wiki/1_corinthians.markdown

 ## Background

-First Corinthians describes a realistic church life, in contrast to the ideal described in Romans 12-16.
-We are no better than the Corinthians, especially in terms of our inner being.
+**First Corinthians** describes a realistic church life which was full of problems, in contrast to the ideal described in Romans 12-16.
+The churches of today are no better than the Corinthians, especially in terms of many believers' inner being.

-In this book, we see the spiritual, the soulish, and the fleshly.
+In this book, there is the spiritual, the soulish, and the fleshly.
 In fact, during this time to call someone a Corinthian was an insult due to their degraded condition.
 Paul's intention was to solve the problems among the saints in Corinth.
-However for all the problems, especially divisiveness, the only solution is the enjoyment of the all-inclusive Christ.
+However for all the problems, especially divisiveness, the only solution is the enjoyment of the all-inclusive Christ, which is repeatedly emphasized throughout the book.
+In fact, Paul did not determine to know anything among the Corinthians except the Christ who was crucified (1 Cor.
+2:2).

 ## Divisions